-- Full completion of CSU GE may not apply to all majors.
-Please consult with a counselor. - · AP Test may be listed in more than one area; however, it can be used to satisfy only one area - · For the most up-to-date transfer information including general education and lower division major requirements, go to www.assist.org. - Certification will be completed only before transferring.
+- · AP Test may be listed in more than one area; however, it can be used to satisfy only one area - · For the most up-to-date transfer information including general education and lower division major requirements, go to www.assist.org. - Certification will be completed only before transferring.
 Certification will NOT be processed after students have transferred and are enrolled at a CSU campus

-Intersegmental General Education Transfer Curriculum (IGETC) 2015-2016
+Intersegmental General Education Transfer Curriculum (IGETC) 2016-2017